davidalovell/studio/tickler.md

 # Ticker

 ## Script ideas
-- Make it so Vox can be passed a table k,v with any remainders passed to synth
-- Make Vox a parent object and then voices are private objects to vox (a bit like lattice)
+- Consider making Vox a parent object and then voices are private objects to vox (a bit like lattice)
-- Finalise and make it into a vox repo

 ## Setup
 - Why does norns only sometimes detect Digitakt, Digitone ?try another usb hub